-Staff with morning supervision duties will welcome students, encourage social distancing, and visually screen students for symptoms.
-Any student or staff displaying symptoms are required further screening, including a temperature check.
-Any individual displaying any of the primary COVID-19 symptoms (fever of 100.4 or higher, cough, chills, new loss of taste or smell, or difficulty breathing or shortness of breath) will remain in the isolation room with trained staff until parent/guardian comes and picks up the student.
-Students and staff will wash their hands per CDC guidelines or use alcohol based sanitizer upon entry into class every day.
+Any student or staff displaying symptoms on the visual checklist will immediately be escorted by trained staff to the designated district isolation room for further screening, including a temperature check.
+Any individual displaying any of the primary COVID-19 symptoms (fever of 100.4 or higher, cough, new loss of taste or smell, or difficulty breathing or shortness of breath) will remain in the isolation room with trained staff until parent/guardian comes and picks up the student.